 This was a fantastic distraction for her when she would get bored with eating and made it so we didn’t have to try and scoff down our food and be ready to leave when she decided she’d had enough.

 There were also several places to get drinks all throughout the day and we sipped many a delicious frozen cocktail throughout the time we were there.

 Olympic Lagoon really is a fantastic Cyprus family resort and there was so much to do, although we found it hard to drag Maya from the pool to actually experience any of it.
-Here are the best things we found:
+Its a great choice if your visiting Cyprus with kids so here are the best things we found:

 There are many pools but we mainly hung out by the kid’s pool and the lazy river.
 The kid’s pool is a large pool with all sorts of fun water gadgets and games, not to mention a massive ship in the deeper end with water slides.

 Needless to say, despite our begging, Maya did not want to go in the big pool once she discovered this pool.
 We also went around the lazy river a few times which she loved.